narrowspark/framework/docs/en/01_Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 Ensuring smooth upgrades of your projects is our first priority.
 That’s why we promise you backward compatibility (BC) for all minor Narrowspark releases.
 You probably recognize this strategy as [Semantic Versioning][1].
 > In short, Semantic Versioning means that only major releases (such as 2.0, 3.0 etc.) are allowed to break backward compatibility.
 Minor releases (such as 2.5, 2.6 etc.) may introduce new features, but must do so without breaking the existing API of that release branch (2.x in the previous example).

 However, backward compatibility comes in many different flavors.
-In fact, almost every change that we make to the framework can potentially break an application.
+In fact, almost every change that we make to the framework can potentially break an app.
-For example, if we add a new method to a class, this will break an application which extended this class and added the same method, but with a different method signature.
+For example, if we add a new method to a class, this will break an app which extended this class and added the same method, but with a different method signature.

-Also, not every BC break has the same impact on application code.
+Also, not every BC break has the same impact on app code.
 While some BC breaks require you to make significant changes to your classes or your architecture, others are fixed as easily as changing the name of a method.

 That’s why we created this page for you.
-The section "Using Narrowspark Code" will tell you how you can ensure that your application won’t break completely when upgrading to a newer version of the same major release branch.
+The section "Using Narrowspark Code" will tell you how you can ensure that your app won’t break completely when upgrading to a newer version of the same major release branch.

 The second section, "Working on Narrowspark Code", is targeted at Narrowspark